 IIMS has joined forces with the British Stainless Steel Association (BSSA) to deliver an essential one day seminar called ‘Marine Corrosion and its Prevention in Small Vessels’.
-The day’s seminar programme will be delivered by Dr Mike Lewus, Technical Advisor, BSSA on Tuesday 23 January 2018 at a venue to be announced soon close to Portsmouth.
+The day’s seminar programme will be delivered by Dr Mike Lewus, Technical Advisor, BSSA on Tuesday 23 January 2018 at Lakeside, North Harbour, near Portsmouth commencing at 09.00.
 Delegates who cannot be there in person may join online live via Zoom.
 IIMS was so impressed with Mike when he spoke at the London Conference on the same topic, that they have engaged him to expand his presentation into a whole day’s seminar.
 And this is the result.

 Who should attend?

 This seminar suits marine surveyors, marine engineers designers and specifiers interested in material degradation mechanisms in the marine environment and selecting fit-for purpose materials.

 This one day course gives a comprehensive overview of the fundamental principles of corrosion and forms of corrosion that beset marine metals including, stainless steels, aluminium alloys, copper/nickel and titanium alloys.
 The types of corrosion commonly found above and below the waterline of small vessels and the factors which influence the rate of degradation are considered.
 For completeness protection methods, elements of failure analysis and illustrated case studies are to be discussed.

 What will you learn?

 – Recap on fundamental corrosion principles including, driving force for electrochemical activity and principles of galvanic corrosion